Our Faculty

 Most Rewarding Moments

-When students come to me and ask me something in Italian that is not in relation with the class but is a piece of information that they want to know, I see in their eyes the surprised pleasure at being able to communicate in Italian.
+When students come to me and ask me something in Italian that is not in relation to the class but is a piece of information that they want to know, I see in their eyes the surprised pleasure of being able to communicate in Italian.
 This is very rewarding for me.

 Favorite Quote